Complaints Policy

 • Taking account of any injustice or hardship that results from pursuing the complaint as well as from the original dispute.

-STANDARD 6 – SEEKING CONTINUOUS IMPROVEMENT
+STANDARD 6 – LEARN AND IMPROVE

 • Having systems in place to record, analyse and report on the learning from complaints.